abdulvahapmutlu/loan-prediction-analysis/README.md

 Confusion matrices and ROC curves were plotted for the models with the best parameters to visually represent the performance.

-## Conclusion

-This project demonstrates the end-to-end process of building a machine learning model, from data preprocessing to model evaluation.
-The Random Forest and Gradient Boosting classifiers showed promising results with high accuracy and AUC scores.
-Best classifier for this project is the Random Forest.

 ## Usage

 Requirements